Pets in the home: Impact on allergic disease

 - Svanes C, Zock JP, Antó J, et al. Do asthma and allergy influence subsequent pet keeping?
 An analysis of childhood and adulthood.
 J Allergy Clin Immunol 2006; 118:691.

 - Anyo G, Brunekreef B, de Meer G, et al. Early, current and past pet ownership: associations with sensitization, bronchial responsiveness and allergic symptoms in school children.
 Clin Exp Allergy 2002; 32:361.

 - Bousquet J, Heinzerling L, Bachert C, et al. Practical guide to skin prick tests in allergy to aeroallergens.
 Allergy 2012; 67:18.

 - Kwong KY, Eghrari-Sabet JS, Mendoza GR, et al. The benefits of specific immunoglobulin E testing in the primary care setting.
 Am J Manag Care 2011; 17 Suppl 17:S447.

-- IMPACT OF CAT EXPOSURE ON SENSITIZATION
+- IMPACT OF CAT EXPOSURE ON SENSITIZATION AND ASTHMA

 - Immunologic changes

 - IMPACT OF DOG EXPOSURE ON SENSITIZATION AND ASTHMA